RAP Home > Sponsor & Adviser Information > Guidelines for NRC Research Advisers

 Professional versus Programmatic Travel

 Professional Travel During Tenure - Each Associate is expected to attend and/or participate in one or two appropriate professional meetings each year with presentation of research results.
 A modest amount has been budgeted for this purpose.
-Prior to travel, a travel authorization (TA) form is submitted to the Program Coordinator after recommendation and approval by the Adviser and the LPR.
-After approval by the NRC, the Associate is authorized and encouraged to order prepaid tickets from the travel agency with whom the NRC has contracted.
-Foreign travel requires additional approval by the NRC, and in some cases, the sponsoring agency headquarters.
+Prior to travel, a travel authorization (TA) form is submitted to RAP Travel after recommendation and approval by the Adviser and the LPR.
+After approval by RAP Travel, the Associate is authorized and encouraged to order prepaid tickets from the travel agency with whom the Academies has contracted.
+Foreign travel requires additional approval by the Academies, and in some cases, the sponsoring agency headquarters.

-Travel Authorization (TA) forms - All requests for professional or program travel originate with the Associate and his or her Adviser and are forwarded via the LPR to the Associateship Program Coordinator using the Travel Authorization (TA) form.
-No travel will be approved by the NRC without the approval of the Adviser and the signature of the LPR.
+Travel Authorization (TA) forms - All requests for professional or program travel originate with the Associate and his or her Adviser and are forwarded via the LPR to RAP Travel using the Travel Authorization (TA) form.
+No travel will be approved by RAP Travel without the approval of the Adviser and the signature of the LPR.

 Request to Renew or Renew an Award